Dinner at Selden Standard, Detroit

-We all took turns sampling each other's drinks and I have to say that although I liked them all, the one I ordered was definitely my favourite!
-I went for "The Veil of Wildness" because it had all my favourite ingredients in it's menu description: Aperol, cava, mint, lemon, and strawberry syrup.
+We took turns sampling each other's drinks and I have to say that although I liked them all, the one I ordered was definitely my favourite.
+I went for "The Veil of Wildness" because it had all my favourite ingredients in its menu description: Aperol, cava, mint, lemon, and strawberry syrup.
 I think it also had some rum in there for good measure.
-All in all it was delicious!
+All in all it was delicious.

 First, we shared charred octopus with chickpea, saffron, and basil jalapeño pesto.
 Octopus is one of my favourite foods and this dish lived up to my high expectations.

 Sweet Pea Casonsei with a little bit of lobster mixed in for good measure.
 I was really impressed by how fresh the sweet pea filling tasted even after being cooked inside the pasta.
-And I don't usually eat lobster this far from the ocean but it was delicious!
+I don't usually eat lobster this far from the ocean but it was delicious.

 Grilled scallions with romanesco sauce.
 So simple but so good!
 Another dish that I'm going to try and recreate at home.
 Anyone have any tips on getting those deliciously sexy grill marks?

 Finally: the piece de resistance: Grilled Lamb Ribs.
 I'd never had lamb ribs before but apparently they're very popular in Australia (and presumably New Zealand.)
-All I can say is that I've definitely been missing out!
-These are so juicy and flavourful, and are way more tender then traditional pork ribs.
+All I can say is that I've definitely been missing out.
+They are so juicy and flavourful, and are way more tender then traditional pork ribs.
 These were served with yogurt and aphrodolce which is a sweet/sour Italian sauce.
-It tasted a lot like honey and the combination of flavours was out of this world!
+It tasted a lot like honey and the combination of flavours was out of this world.

 Every single scrap of food disappeared in no time!

-If you're every in Detroit, I cannot recommend this place enough!
+If you're ever in Detroit, I cannot recommend this place enough.
 I will definitely be going back if I ever find myself in Motor City again.